10 Thoughtful Ways To Prepare Your Dog For Christmas

 If dogs swallow even a small amount of alcohol, they won’t be able to tolerate it.
 Symptoms will begin within an hour of consuming it, so look out for tiredness, depression, vomiting, diarrhea, lack of coordination, and poor breathing.
 In worst-case scenarios, too much alcohol may cause seizures, lung failure, or death.

 Be wary of onions, garlic, and raisins too.
 All these can be toxic to dogs, so it’s best to keep your dog away from the dinner table.
-And don’t let your guests feed your dog food from their plate!
+And don’t let your guests feed your dog food from their plates!

 Check out our handy table on what a dog can and can’t eat below: